Is this the best Amex credit card?

 It’s certainly not a bad option for one year, but if you think you will try the second welcome bonus hack for the Amex Platinum card then I’d go for the Nectar or Cashback first instead.

-How to apply for an American Express Preferred Rewards Gold card
+How to get an American Express Preferred Rewards Gold card

-You can obviously go direct via American Express, and I’d encourage you to do the eligibility check first.
+You can go directly and check your eligibility with American Express.
 Once you’ve done this, I’d check the rates at Quidco and TopCashback, or via refer-a-friend links, to see what extra you can get.

 Hi Andy, what do you make of the changes to the annual AMEX preferred gold card?